fpdf-easytable/simple_unit_test/README.md

 prepend

-    parameter pass to spl_autoload_register
+    the prepend parameter of spl_autoload_register

 **function add_dummies(string $class_name, array $methods, string $use_namespace=null)**

 *Description*

-    overwrite the methods in $methods of the class $class_name with the user defined callback set in the $method array.
-You can think of it as overwrite at run time.
-For example if you need to mute an expensive method of your class or if you want to try a new definition of a method without changing the original.
+    set the methods that will be overwrite at runtime.
+This can be useful if you need to mute an expensive method of a class or fake the return of an methos or if you want to try a new definition of a method without changing the original one.

 *Parameters*